 Furthermore, there are several great resources for educators seeking to educate students about the War of 1812.
 The Task Force highly recommends the Star Spangled 200 Educators Guide.
 This guide meets Maryland standards for education.
 If you are a scout group looking to utilize these programs for your scouts, you may also want to contact Aaron Marcavitch at 301-887-0777 or firstname.lastname@example.org for more information.
 We can tailor a program based on the specific needs of a merit badge or patch.
-We strongly encourage Scouts to participate in the Riversdale Battle of Bladensburg Encampment (Aug 11, 2012) for a chance to earn badges.
+We strongly encourage Scouts to participate in the Riversdale Battle of Bladensburg Encampment (Generally the second weekend in August) for a chance to earn badges.

 - MPT Thinkport (large collection of information)

 - War of 1812 PBS Documentary Educators Guide